 In addition to offering the benefit of more time after settlement, pooled qualified settlement funds allow law firms to:

 - Plan when and how revenue will come into the firm throughout the year.

-- Plan for incoming contingency fees and save on taxes through attorney fee deferral.
+- Plan for incoming contingency fees with attorney fee deferral.